Passenger Lift or Platform Lift - the Differences...

 |Number of people||from 3 to 33 people||from one wheelchair user to up to 5 people|

-If your commercial premises, museum, restaurant or shop has two or more floors, or changes in level within the building, then you will likely require some sort of lift if you are to provide access for all.
-Here at Stannah we offer a broad range of lifts so can advise on the best product to suit your needs.
+If your commercial premises, museum, restaurant or shop has two or more floors or changes in level within the building, then you will likely require some sort of lift if you are to provide disabled access and access for all.
+Here at Stannah, we offer a broad range of lifts so can advise on the best product to suit your needs.

 With over 50,000 installations across the UK and nearly 100,000 units in our service portfolio, we offer a wide range of lift solutions and services to move people and goods.
 Take a look at our product range or simply get in touch.Contact Us